Architecture and Concepts

 By contrast to a snapshot, a backup can be thought of as a flattened version of a chain of snapshots.
 Similar to the way that information is lost when a layered image is converted to a flat image, data is also lost when a chain of snapshots is converted to a backup.
 In both conversions, any overwritten data would be lost.

-While snapshots can be terabytes, backups are made of 2 MB files.
+While snapshots can be hundreds of gigabytes, backups are made of 2 MB files.